The Bankrate promise

 How much does indexed life insurance cost?

 The amount you pay for indexed life insurance is based on various personal factors, like your age, health, lifestyle and gender.
 Most indexed life insurance policies require a medical exam, which is also used to calculate your premium.

-The more coverage you have, the higher your premium will be.
-So if you choose a death benefit of $3 million, expect to pay a much higher premium than you would for a death benefit of $500,000.
-If you add riders to your policy, those will also increase the price.
+The more coverage you have, the higher your premium will generally be.
+So if you choose a death benefit of $3 million, you can expect to pay a much higher premium than you would for a death benefit of $500,000.
+If you add riders to your policy, those will also usually increase the price.

 How to get indexed life insurance

-As long as you can pass the medical exam, getting indexed life insurance is usually easy.
-Many national insurance providers sell indexed universal policies, including AIG, John Hancock, Nationwide, Prudential and Transamerica.
+As long as you can pass the medical exam, getting indexed life insurance may be fairly easy.
+Many national insurance providers sell indexed universal policies, including Corebridge Financial, John Hancock, Nationwide, Prudential and Transamerica.
 Here’s a general overview of how the process works:

 - Take the medical exam: The next step will be to speak with an underwriter about your medical history and schedule your medical exam.
-During the exam, a medical professional will take your vitals, screen for illnesses and ask you about your lifestyle.
+During the exam, a medical professional will likely take your vitals, screen for illnesses and ask you about your lifestyle.